 What is a 50 30 20 budget?

-A 50 30 20 budget divides your monthly income after tax into three clear areas.
+The 50 30 20 rule or budget divides your monthly income after tax into three clear areas.

 You might find sticking to the 50 30 20 rule is easier than some budget plans.
 Having only three categories to keep track of can save you valuable time and stress worrying about what to do with your pay.

-It also gives a balanced structure between essentials, enjoyment and investment.
-And as the cost of living rises, it’s more important than ever to have a clear budget in place.
+It also gives a balanced structure between essentials, enjoyment and planning for the future.

 Needs

-All the essentials you need to pay each month.
-They’re usually the largest payments you have to make, which is why they make up the largest percentage.
-They might include:
+These are all the essentials you need to pay each month.
+They are usually the largest payments you have to make, which is why they make up the largest percentage of your 50 30 20 budget.

-• Mortgage or rent – usually your biggest outgoing.
+• Mortgage or rent payments – usually your biggest outgoing

-• Minimum borrowing repayments – on any credit cards or loans.
+• Minimum borrowing repayments – to pay off any credit cards or loans

 Wants

-Your wants are non-essentials that you would prefer to spend your money on but could manage without, such as:
+Your wants are non-essentials that you would prefer to spend your money on but could manage without.
+They make up 30% of your budget, and include things such as:

 • Days out